presto-agency/Zero-Theorem/README.md

 <h2 id="introduction">Introduction</h2>

-This is a front side of "Harry food" project.
+This is a front side of "Zero Theorem" project.
 Created for WP.

 <h2 id="requirements">Requirements</h2>